When you think of morning, what do you picture?

 Caffeine is especially dangerous in adolescents and children.

-Just like any other drug, your body can get used to caffeine and require more of it to produce the effects that it did in the beginning. found that regular, high doses of caffeine — like between 750 to 1,200 mg a day — can lead to tolerance.
+Just like any other drug, your body can get used to caffeine and require more of it to produce the effects that it did in the beginning.

 The caffeine content of coffee can vary depending on the brand and type of coffee, but a typical cup of filter coffee contains around 95 mg of caffeine per cup.